 This post is sponsored however, all opinions and comments are my own.

 So..
 I know there is nothing wrong with our kitchen.
 Here is a before shot.
 You can see more of it on this post here, when I painted the island in 2017

 - Outsource help if you can.
-I definitely outsourced the backsplash.. there was no way in hell I can install a backsplash over 55 square feet with a subway tile pattern.
-I don’t have the time to do the labour, nor the time or money to learn/implement those skills.
-I hired a contractor, and he did a great job!
-However, if this is not in the cards for you, D.Marie Interiors has an AMAZING selection of peel-and-stick tile that is meant to be used as BACKSPLASH.
-It is affordable, and soooo easy to install requiring only a measuring tape, pencil, and a box cutter i.e. basic tools.
-Do check out their whole selection here.
+I definitely outsourced the backsplash because there was no way in hell that I could install a backsplash over 55 square feet with a subway tile pattern.
+Unfortunately, I don’t have the time to do the labour, nor the tools and resources to pull it off.
+I hired a contractor, and he did a fantastic job!
+However, if this is not in the cards for you, D.Marie Interiors has an AMAZING selection of peel-and-stick tile that is meant to be used as a BACKSPLASH.
+It’s affordable and so easy to install, requiring only a measuring tape, pencil, and a box cutter.
+Check out their selection here.

-- Paint is my best friend.
-I had debated painting this island.. and with COVID-19, I am just not going out to do a curb-side pick up unless i absolutely need to.
-So I took a paint sample I had (from another project), mixed in some BB Frosch Chalk Powder (4 years old, and best investment ever) and painted my kitchen island.
-Honestly, this magic chalk paint powder is one of my most recommended products if you want to paint furniture.
-You can turn ANY paint into chalk paint by mixing this in.. which means no sanding or stripping of previous paint!
-And, we all know how much I love shortcuts.
+- Paint is your best friend.
+I had debated painting this island, and with the pandemic evolving, I’m only venturing out when absolutely necessary.
+So, I took a paint sample I had (from another project), mixed in some BB Frosch Chalk Powder (4 years old, and best investment ever) and painted my kitchen island.
+Honestly, this magic chalk paint powder is my go-to for painting furniture!
+With this product, you can turn ANY paint into chalk paint by mixing it in, which means no sanding or stripping – and you know much I love shortcuts!

 - D Lawless Hardware Cabinet Pulls